- Orpheus - Wikipedia

 - Orpheus | Myth, Symbol, Meaning | Britannica

-Orpheus, in Greek mythology, legendary hero endowed with superhuman musical skills He became the patron of a religious movement based on sacred writings said to be his own
+Orpheus, ancient Greek legendary hero endowed with superhuman musical skills His singing and playing were so beautiful that animals and even trees and rocks moved about him in dance He became the patron of a religious movement based on sacred writings said to be his own

 - Orpheus – Mythopedia